C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 ```
 curl -s http://ip-api.com/json/[input Domain or IP address] | jq -r .as
 ```

-So with this API you can input either a domain or an IP address, the following commands are jq which we have talkes about, -r means range so you can use -r or --range and at the end you can use .org or .isp or .city or .country or .RegionName or .as
+With this API you can input either a `domain` or an `IP address`, the commands after the IP or domain are `jq` which we will talk about further on below, and `-r` which means range, you can use `-r` or `--range`,  and depending on the information you require about the domain, you can put: .org or .isp or .city or .country or .RegionName or .as.

+`-s` just means silent (hiding progress)

-Let's try this one:
+Let's try this command:

 ```
 $ curl -s http://ip-api.com/json/visitiran.ir | jq -r .city